 - Dictionaries, Supervised Learning, and Media Coverage of Public Policy, with Lindsay Dun, Political Communication

 - Mass Media as a Source of Public Responsiveness, with Fabian Neuner, International Journal of Press/Politics

 - Freedom of the Press and Public Responsiveness, with Dan Hiaeshutter-Rice, Perspectives on Politics

 - Tracking the Coverage of Public Policy in Mass Media, Policy Studies Journal

 Degrees of Democracy: Politics, Public Opinion & Policy

 Political institutions also matter.
-We not only need a certain level of accurate media coverage (see below) and political competition, we need government institutions that make it easy for the public to become informed about what policymakers do, and give an incentive to policymakers to represent public opinion.
-We have argued, for instance, that the division of powers among government institutions has big effects: (1) that vertical division of powers, or decentralization, makes it more difficult for the public to gauge and react to individual governments’ levels of policy, and thus dampens public responsiveness; and, (2) that the horizontal concentration of powers, or parliamentary government, makes politicians less responsive to changes in public opinion.
+We not only need a certain level of accurate media coverage and political competition, we need government institutions that make it easy for the public to become informed about what policymakers do, and give an incentive to policymakers to represent public opinion.
+We argued, for instance, that the division of powers among government institutions has big effects: (1) that vertical division of powers, or decentralization, makes it more difficult for the public to gauge and react to individual governments’ levels of policy, and thus dampens public responsiveness; and, (2) that the horizontal concentration of powers, or parliamentary government, makes politicians less responsive to changes in public opinion.

 The book and project papers are included on the Public Opinion & Policy page.